Packing in Circle#

 where \({\phi}\), \({d_c^{min}}\), \({r_p^{max}}\), \({\epsilon}\), and \({\alpha}\) denote smallest contact search criterion, minimum cell size (in the triangulation), maximum particle radius (in polydisperse simulations), dynamic contact search size coefficient, and neighborhood threshold.

-dynamic contact search size coefficient, as illustrated in the equation above, is a safety factor to ensure the late detection of particles will not happen in the simulations with dynamic contact search; and its value should be defined generally in the range of 0.5-1.
-0.5 is a rather conservative value for dynamic contact search size coefficient.
+dynamic contact search size coefficient, as illustrated in the equation above, is a safety factor to ensure that late detection of particles contact will not occur in simulations where the contact detection method is set to dynamic .
+Its value should be defined generally in the range of 0.5-0.9.

 Simulation Control#